 What Causes Fatty Liver Disease?

-Understanding non alcoholic fatty liver disease causes can help prevent it.
-Some common causes include:
+Understanding non alcoholic fatty liver disease, non alcoholic fatty liver disease diet, non alcoholic fatty liver disease causes can help prevent it.
+Some common causes include, non alcoholic fatty liver disease causes

 - Eating too much processed or fatty food.